Update October 2020

 The German Constitution recognises human dignity as inviolable and inalienable (§ 1 Grundgesetz), however the state recognises that what is good for the many must sometimes come before that of the individual.
 Quarantine is allowed for under German law through § 30 Infection Protection Act (IfSG) as a means of preventing infectious diseases from spreading.
 The text primarily mentions in hospitals but the location for quarantine is not limited to them.
 Domestic homes are also sufficient in cases where the person is not showing serious symptoms.

-For COVID-19 coronavirus, the quarantine period is 14 days.
+For covid, the quarantine period is 14 days.
 As stated above this quarantine order can be given regardless of whether a person is showing symptoms.
 Placing a person in quarantine can occur if a person has been in contact with an infected individual.

 How to Avoid Breaking Quarantine: What does Quarantine Involve?